greenelab/deep-review/USAGE.md

 funders: GBMF4552  # optional
 ```

+Note that `affiliations` should be a list to allow for multiple affiliations per author.

 ## Manubot feedback

 If you experience any issues with the Manubot or would like to contribute to its source code, please visit [`greenelab/manubot`](https://github.com/greenelab/manubot) or [`greenelab/manubot-rootstock`](https://github.com/greenelab/manubot-rootstock).